astrot1988/react-scroll-direction/README.md

 ## Usage

-Wrap your app in the `ScrollInfoProvider` component and then use the `useScrollDirection` hook.
+Wrap your app in the `ScrollDirectionProvider` component and then use the `useScrollDirection` hook.
 The hook returns "UP" or "DOWN".

 Example: